Commercial HVAC Thousand Oaks

 What is commissioning (Cx) for commercial HVAC?

 Commissioning (Cx) is a systematic process used to verify that all building systems, including HVAC, are designed, installed, tested, operated, and maintained according to the owner's project requirements.
-Cx focuses on verifying and documenting that HVAC and other systems function as intended.
+It is performed during the design, construction, and post-construction phases to ensure system performance, energy efficiency, and compliance with project specifications.
 Commissioning can identify and resolve problems early on, preventing costly issues down the road.